Who We Are

 Many anchors on climbing routes in Washington State were placed over thirty years ago.
 A great number of these anchors have reached the end of their usable lifespan—after degrading from rust, use, and the elements.
 It is the goal of the Washington Anchor Replacement Project (WARP) to supply the gear necessary to replace this dangerous hardware with long lasting stainless steel anchors.
 For more information, please visit our Education page.

 The Washington Anchor Replacement Project (WARP) began after seeing a pattern of deteriorating and sub-standard fixed protection across the state.
 Although a handful of individuals were slowly performing replacement work, it was clear that a more organized process would streamline the replacement efforts.
-WARP was founded in 2012 and is a Washington State 501(c)3 non-profit organization operated by the Washington Climbers Coalition since 2016.
+WARP was founded in 2012 operated by the Washington Climbers Coalition since 2016, a Washington State 501(c)3 non-profit organization.

 WARP Recommended Best Practices